bigdavros/recaptcha-mobile-api-demo/README.md

     }
 ```

+When setting the web site key, include either `localhost` as a domain or a domain where the container is either hosted, or your local Hosts file controls.
+Alternatively disable domain verification for this key.
+It is not recommended to use the site keys made in this demo after finishing the lab.

 ### Project Info
 The reCAPTCHA Enterprise call from the Docker container to Google Cloud needs to know details about your project, enter the project-number and project name.